exoframejs/exoframe-server/README.md

 ## Installation and Usage

-1. Make sure you have docker running on your host.
+1. Make sure you have Docker [installed and running](https://docs.docker.com/engine/installation/) on your host.
 2. Pull and run Exoframe server using docker:

 ```